TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 1. **Inherent model based constraints/implicit constraints**- inherent in the data model
 2. **Schema based/explicit constraints**- Directly expressed in the schemas
 3. **Application based/semantic/business rules**- cant be expressed in the schema and need to be enforced by the actual application
+- **Primary key**- singular or multiple attributes/columns in a table to identify a record uniqurly identifies- can be singular like a superkey or multiple like a composite key
-- **Suerpkey**- is the attribute that uniquely identifies an entity (like an ID) and can identify alone- similar to primary key
+- **Suerpkey**- is the attribute that uniquely identifies an entity (like an ID) and can identify alone-  least amount of superkeys that can uniquely identify a record,
-- **Candidate key**- is when multiple fields together are joined to create a uniqueness of identifying and if one of the keys is gone then they dont work, so need all to work together
+- **Composite key**- is when multiple fields together are joined to create a uniqueness of identifying and if one of the keys is gone then they dont work, so need all to work together, can find the least amomunt to identify the uniqueness
-Any database has the database schema and state, if the current state of the database doesnt hold up the integrity of the database schema it is called **not valid state**
+- **Candidate Key**- same as composite key but each key is unique in itself Any database has the database schema and state, if the current state of the database doesnt hold up the integrity of the database schema it is called **not valid state**
 - **Entity integrity constraint**- a primary key *CANNOT* be NULL
 - **Referential integrity constraint**- if a relation between two tuples in two relations, that the tuple that is relating must relate to an existing entity